This is a unique story of confidence, growth, and life lessons from a chance encounter with a red Ferrari.

 The Ferrari Brand

-To embody a persona that is confident and self-assured you don’t need a red Ferrari, or a sports car, or even a red car.
-You just need to get out of your own way, remove your self-doubt and let your true confident self emerge.
+To embody a confident and self-assured persona, you don’t need a red Ferrari, a sports car, or even a red car.
+You need to get out of your way, remove your self-doubt and let your true confident self emerge.

-In the same way, I think if you work on yourself first and your confidence, your assurance, your “I don’t care what people think” persona will follow.
+In the same way, if you work on yourself first and your confidence, your “I don’t care what people think” persona will follow.

-If a side business isn’t your thing, then I bet there’s something else you’d like to do, or start, or try your hand at.
-Yet, we don’t.
+If a side business isn’t your thing, I bet there’s something else you’d like to do, start, or try your hand at.

-Back to that group of friends…these same people also feel apprehensive moving forward with their vision.
-I believe what holds many people back from starting such ventures, is fear, lack of confidence, uncertainty about risks involved and this idea that we don’t know enough to be successful.
+Going back to that group of friends, these same people also feel apprehensive about moving forward with their vision.
+What holds many people back from starting such ventures is fear, lack of confidence, uncertainty about the risks involved, and the idea that we don’t know enough to be successful.

 It’s hard.
-Speaking for myself, I was raised by risk-averse parents and I’ve trained in a risk-averse field.
+Speaking for myself, I was raised by risk-averse parents, and I’ve trained in a risk-averse field.
 One of the draws of a medical career is job security.
-By venturing out into something new, by dividing your attention and by investing your hard-earned dollars into a high-risk venture, you put all of that on the line.
+You put all of that on the line by venturing into something new, dividing your attention, and investing your hard-earned dollars into a high-risk venture.

 As with anything, if you put in the work, success should follow.
 You may fail, but you will definitely learn valuable lessons.
 As any successful person will tell you, failure is just another part of the path to success.
-And, there is no success without risk, no winning without trying.
+There is no success without risk, no winning without trying.

-Now, I’m not saying we should go around seeing how many laws we can break; no matter what you decide to do, if you take the leap, if you decide to stay on your path, the point here is we must emit confidence and dare anyone who stands in the way of our success.
+Now, I’m not saying we should go around seeing how many laws we can break; no matter what you decide to do, if you leap, if you choose to stay on your path, the point here is we must emit confidence and dare anyone who stands in the way of our success.